Wingham Blending Board/Carding Board

 To create your own multicolour or multifibre type rollags.
 Simply lay out stripes of carded or combed fibres or combine bits and pieces of textured bits and pieces.
 Lightly card, press or brush them into the carder board wires.
-The mini carder or a large carder can be used as a brush in reverse or a carder in the normal working position.
+The board brush included or a large carder can be used as a brush in a reverse position.
 You can even use a soft paint brush.
 No rules ! just allow yourself to be creative.

 Take the pair of dowels and roll off the fibres to make a ready to spin rollag.

 It is a similar method to blending on a drum carder but a more portable unit.

 It can also be used for the carding preparation of fibres it can be set up clamped to a table and using a standard hand carder, fibres can be prepared on the board.
 This is the old style of carding from the time when card cloth was first developed.
 It was known as a stock card.
 You may sometimes see old illustrations of them in use with the carder board attached to the end of a bench.

 Built from 5/8th thick plywood to give a solid flat surface.

 Card cloth is 72 point stainless wire.